W.I.T.C.H. (TV series): Opening sequences

 W.I.T.C.H. has different theme songs and openings, depending on country of broadcast.

 The original, international title sequence shows the girls and their powers in a story version with unique footage for the opening, and music by the composers of the show, Alain Garcia and Noam Kaniel.
 In the original international English version, the opening theme is "W.I.T.C.H.
 Theme Song" (title per CD liner notes and back cover; renamed to "W.I.T.C.H (Theme)" on music streaming services) performed by Sabrina.
 The intro sequence of the second season, storyboarded by Richard Danto and Bruno Issaly, is changed to incorporate the new plot developments and characters, along with a remix of the theme composed by David Vadant.

 The US opening shows action clips from some episodes and scenes from W.I.T.C.H. demo reels from various animation studios.
 The American theme song is "We Are W.I.T.C.H.", written by Adam Watts and Andy Dodd.
 The opening uses a demo version of the song performed by Chelsea Somma until episode 14, when it is replaced with a version sung by Marion Raven.
 It has been explained that once the American broadcaster had chosen to go with a different song, it was decided to make a new opening for it instead of trying to fit the existing one.
 The footage and theme are unchanged for the remainder of the US series; the intro stayed the same in the second season as the network "wanted consistency in case they aired both seasons simultaneously".

 Both the first international theme and the US version were included on the soundtrack album Music From and Inspired By W.I.T.C.H.
 The US theme song was also released as a promotional two-track CD single titled "W.I.T.C.H.
 Cartoon: The Original Theme from the U.S.A.", which was distributed with comic issue 54, released in 2005.
 On this CD, the song is performed by Chelsea Somma, and it also includes an exclusive instrumental version (not available on the album) as the second track.

 In Italy, a different opening consisting of clips from the show and first international intro sequence was used.
-The Italian theme song, simply titled "W.I.T.C.H.", was written by Max Longhi and Giorgio Vanni, and performed by the group Lucky Star.
+The Italian theme song, simply titled "W.I.T.C.H.", was written by Max Longhi and Giorgio Vanni, and performed by the group Lucky Star(Emma Marrone was in that group).
 The full version of the Italian theme song was released as the first track (and promoted on the cover) of Lucky Star's 2006 album LS3, which otherwise consists of songs unrelated to the W.I.T.C.H. franchise.